8 Steps To Take After A Hotel Injury [Guide]

 If you would like to receive a guide on how to win your hotel accident case, just add your email below and we will send you it, immediately.

-If you were injured while staying in a hotel, these 8 steps to take right after your hotel injury can have a significant impact on your case.
+If you were injured while staying in a hotel, whether it is a hotel slip & fall accident or negligent security, these 8 steps to take right after your hotel injury can have a significant impact on your case.
 The hotel injury lawyers at Cogburn Law can help you with your injury claim.
 Give us a call today for a free consultation at (702) 748-7777!

 I was on vacation with my family in Las Vegas on March 2019.
 On our 2nd day, I was walking through the lobby when I slipped and fell.
 My left arm broke my fall but my wrist swelled up almost immediately.
 I went to the Valley hospital emergency room and was seen to.
 I could move my fingers so I didn’t want the trouble of an X-ray or the cost of it.
 It was severely sprained.
 For the next 3 days, I could not carry or lift anything.
 The hotel staff was very accommodating but when they started to ask me to sign papers regarding the injury I got worried.
 I spoke to Alex at Cogburn Law who urged me to sit still and wait.
 They arrived within 20 minutes and looked over the documents and advised not to sign.
 From there they looked after everything.
 After returning home I was kept in the loop of everything.
 Within a few months, I received a check that covered my medical bills and more and I’m so happy I made that call!
 They really care for you!
 Thank you, Alex & Jamie!